Try to create a bucket with the Python library: boto3

 botocore.errorfactory.BucketAlreadyExists: An error occurred (BucketAlreadyExists) when calling the CreateBucket operation: The requested bucket name is not available.
 The bucket namespace is shared by all users of the system.
 Please select a different name and try again.

-It’s weird because the bucket can be created by following code:
+It’s weird because the bucket can be created by the following code:

 !/usr/bin/python3 import boto3 s3 = boto3.resource('s3') s3.create_bucket(Bucket='kz-bucketname')

 Searched on the Internet and found the solution – Bucket name should conform with DNS requirements (Should in FQDN format):